Outdoor Air Quality Procedures

 How will I be informed about air quality conditions and any steps being taken during poor air quality events?

-The district will publish updates on the district's website and the PSD Mobile App.
+The district will publish updates on the district's website, PSD Mobile App, and Instagram and Facebook.